MrLawrenceAwe/TabSort/README.md

 ## Install (unpacked)
 1. Clone or download this repository.
 2. Visit `chrome://extensions`, enable **Developer mode**, and choose **Load unpacked**.
-3. Select the project directory (the folder containing `manifest.json`).
+3. Select the project directory.

 ## Using the popup
 - Open some YouTube watch pages in the same Chrome window, then click the TabSort extension.